Home » Production » Compression Machine and Tooling

 • Head: The head is the end part of a punch that guides it through the cam track of the compression machine.

-• Head flat( Dwell Flat): The top area of the punch that is flat receives the compression force from the roller (in upper punches) and determines the ejection height and weight (in lower punches)
+• Head Flat (Dwell Flat): The upper surface of the punch, which is flat, receives the compression force from the roller (in upper punches) and determines the ejection height and weight (in lower punches).

-• Outside head angle: The area touched with a roller during compression.
+• Outside Head Angle: The area touched by a roller during compression.

-• Inside head angle: An area that helps in pulling down the lower punches after ejection and lifts upper punches after compression of tablets.
+• Inside Head Angle: An area that assists in pulling down the lower punches after ejection and lifts upper punches after compressing tablets.

-• Neck: it’s an area between the head and barrel, which provides a path for the cam.
+• Neck: It’s the region between the head and barrel, providing a path for the cam.

-• Barrel: Guides the punch while punches traveling (going up and down).
+• Barrel: Guides the punch while it travels up and down.

-• Stem: Area from the lower side of the head and extends to point up to the full diameter of the barrel begin.
+• Stem: The area from the lower side of the head that extends to the full diameter of the barrel.

-• A tip is the lowest portion of the punch, which determines the profile of the tablet.
+• Tip: The lowest portion of the punch, determines the profile of the tablet.

-• The tip face is the area where tablets are formed; a good quality finishing is required to get the high quality of the tablet.
+• Tip Face: The region where tablets are formed; a good quality finishing is necessary for high-quality tablets.

-• Working length: working length of the punch is the distance from the head flat to the lowest area of measurements of the punch cap.
+• Working Length: The working length of the punch is the distance from the head flat to the lowest measurement area of the punch cap.

-• Overall length: it is the length from punch tip to head flat.
+• Overall Length: It is the length from the punch tip to the head flat.

-• Domed heads: is responsible for tablet hardness and quality.
-It helps enhance dwell time.
+• Domed Heads: Responsible for tablet hardness and quality, enhancing dwell time.

-• Hardness: is measured in HRC (Rockwell ‘c’ scale)
+• Hardness: Measured in HRC (Rockwell ‘C’ scale).

 Die Terminology for Tablet Compression: